 Aircraft Acquisition – Ultimate Step-by-Step GuideDecember 6, 2019

-Obviously, if you desire to purchase an aircraft, you’d like the process to be efficient.
+If you want to purchase aircraft, you’d like the process to be efficient.
 This article describes the planning you need for aircraft acquisition and includes sample documents.
-Also, we explore the relevant FAA regulations, and set out how to register and insure your plane.
-Finally, we’ll describe how Assets America® can help and we answer a few frequently asked questions.
+Also, we explore the relevant FAA regulations, and explain how to register and insure your plane.
+Finally, we describe how Assets America® can help, and we answer a few frequently asked questions.

 Aircraft Acquisition Planning